Five Lok Janshakti Party MPs revolt against Chirag Paswan

 Five of the six Lok Janshakti Party MPs have told the Lok Sabha Speaker that they have chosen Pashupati Kumar Paras as the party’s leader in Parliament, NDTV reported on Monday.
 They have also asked to be treated as a separate group.

-The move is effectively a coup against Chirag Paswan, who is the sixth MP of the party and the national president of the party.
+The move is effectively a coup against Chirag Paswan, who is the sixth LJP MP and the national president of the party.
 Chirag Paswan is the son of LJP founder Ram Vilas Paswan.
 He took over as the party chief in 2019, a year before his father died.
-Paras is the younger brother of Ram Vilas Paswan and Chirag’s uncle.
+Paras is the younger brother of Ram Vilas Paswan and is Chirag Paswan’s uncle.

 Apart from Paras, who is the party MP from Hajipur constituency, the rebel group includes Prince Raj, Chandan Singh, Veena Devi and Mehboob Ali Kaiser.

+He also claimed that 99% of the LJP workers were unhappy with the change of the party’s status in Bihar and the poor performance in the Assembly elections last year.
+Paras also said that Chirag Paswan could continue to remain in the party.

-The senior LJP leader insisted that he had nothing against his nephew Chirag Paswan.
+The senior LJP leader insisted that he had nothing against his nephew.
 Paras, however, refused to meet Paswan, who was waiting outside his uncle’s home in Delhi, on Monday afternoon.

 He, however, referred to Kumar as “a good leader and vikash purush [man of development]”.
-His comment on the Bihar chief minister assumes significance as Chirag Paswan had decided to split from the National Democratic Alliance citing “ideological differences” with Kumar ahead of Bihar Assembly elections in October-November.
+His comment on the Bihar chief minister assumes significance as Chirag Paswan had decided to split from the National Democratic Alliance citing “ideological differences” with Kumar ahead of the Bihar Assembly elections in October-November last year.
 The party also put up candidates in 137 of the 243 seats in the fray, including in all 115 where Kumar’s outfit was in contention.

-While Paswan’s party could win only one seat, it put a dent in the prospects of Kumar’s party in several seats.
+While Paswan’s party could win only one seat, it had dented the prospects of Nitish Kumar’s party in several seats.

 The election results held significance as it meant that the JD(U) could win only 43 seats, compared to ally Bharatiya Janata Party’s 74.
 Notably, Paswan had pledged his support to the BJP and said that his differences were only with Kumar.
 Citing this as a reason, he chose to stay with the BJP-led government at the Centre, even as he parted ways with the NDA in Bihar.